The 4 Best Ways To Receive Payments On Facebook Marketplace

 We all know that Zelle transfers are fast and instant.

-At least I’ve never had any Zelle transaction notification go to spam before.
+At least I’ve never had any Zelle transaction notifications go to spam before.

 But scammers will ask you to check your spam email.